 Cactus Valley // Add: Pekan Lama, 39100 Brinchang, Cameron Highlands // Daily 0800 to 1800 // Tel: +60 5-491 5640 // Admission: RM5 Adult; RM 2 Child

 Fragrant lavender fields with numerous photo opportunities

 As Malaysia is located in the tropics, the only exposure the locals have to lavender is through processed materials—soap bars, teas, essential oils.
-This makes the Lavender Garden all the more remarkable.
+This makes the Lavender Garden more remarkable.
 The flowery aroma is palpable as you walk through the entrance, greeted by the sight of a confined field of beautiful lavenders; dazzling in shades of purple and of different varieties—a soothing sight to behold.
 On the left, there is even a stall selling lavender flavoured ice cream, a little pricey, but paid little heed once you’ve tasted it; delightfully fragrant, flavourful and smooth to taste.
+If you’ve done enough research on the Lavender Farm; by now you should’ve stumble upon Instagram posts of the photogenic lavender-flavoured ice cream with the purple fields of lavender as the backdrop.
 Aside from enjoying the scent, you can also stroll along rows and rows of flowers such as sunflowers and hand pick them yourself!

 Lavender Garden // Add: Tringkap, 39100 Cameron Highlands, Pahang, Malaysia // Daily 0900 to 1800 // Tel: +60 5-496 1208// Admission: RM8 Adult; RM5 Child // Website: http://cameronlavender.com/todo.htm